szabgab/slides/ruby/intro.md

 ![](examples/intro/hello_foo_puts.rb)

 {aside}
-We got everything on the screen, but we are slightly disappointed as `puts` put each part of our message on a seaparate line.
+We got everything on the screen, but we are slightly disappointed as `puts` put each part of our message on a separate line.
 That's not really nice.
 {/aside}

 ![](examples/intro/hello_foo_puts.out)